Custom frontends for Zend_Cache

 }

-public function removeArticleBySlug($article)
+public function removeArticleBySlug($slug)

 {

-return $this->remove($this->getCacheIdBySlug($article->slug));
+return $this->remove($this->getCacheIdBySlug($slug));

 }